tuosuniversity/Vellum/Output/EN/Setting Down Your Thoughts/07_step2.md

 ### Article 3

-**SEO-Optimized Title:** Transform Your Life: Unveiling the Pillars of Quantum Mindfulness for Holistic Well-being
+ Transform Your Life: Unveiling the Pillars of Quantum Mindfulness for Holistic Well-being

 **Article Body:**